The best Mac for video editing, all thoroughly tested and reviewed

 Software: Macs come pre-installed with iMovie, a powerful video editing app that will do the job for most basic video editing tasks.
 Additionally, professional video editing apps such as Final Cut Pro and Adobe Premiere Pro are also available for Macs, and these are some of the most popular pieces of software in the category.

-Stability: Macs are known for their stability and reliability, meaning they are less prone to crashes and other software-related issues that can interrupt your workflow.
+Stability: Macs are known for their stability and reliability, so they're less prone to crashes and other software-related issues that can halt your workflow.

 Colour accuracy: Macs are also known for their high-quality displays, which offer accurate and consistent colour reproduction.
 This is particularly important for video editors who need to ensure their video footage looks the same across different devices and platforms, for example to meet a client's brand guidelines.